mportuesisf/superplot/superplot.md

 You should notice a set of indicators on the bottom of the display.
-The first two indicators (from left to right) are 'X=' and 'Y='.
+The first two indicators (from left to right) are `'X='` and `'Y='`.
 These tell the current location of the cursor.
-The coordinates you see there are the same as the X,Y values of the PLOT statement, and they point to the center blank spot of the cursor.
-The next indicator, 'C=', tells you what color you're drawing in.
-Note that this inidicator is the same value as the Atari COLOR statement, and _not_ a color register number.
+The coordinates you see there are the same as the X,Y values of the `PLOT` statement, and they point to the center blank spot of the cursor.
+The next indicator, `'C='`, tells you what color you're drawing in.
+Note that this indicator is the same value as the Atari `COLOR` statement, and _not_ a color register number.
 The differences between the two are shown in the chart below.
-The next indicator, 'LAST=', tells you the last thing you did on the display, whether it was plotting a point or drawing a line.
-If you just plotted a point on the display, the indicator will read 'P'.
-If you just drew a line it will read 'D'.
-The last indicator is 'M'.
+The next indicator, `'LAST='`, tells you the last thing you did on the display, whether it was plotting a point or drawing a line.
+If you just plotted a point on the display, the indicator will read `'P'`.
+If you just drew a line it will read `'D'`.
+The last indicator is `'M'`.
 This informs you of the amount of free memory your system has left (in bytes).
 This serves as a warning in case you're running out of memory.
 There are also four color bars under the text window.
 These will be